coreyward/sanity-plugin-highcharts-editor/README.md

 ## Installation

-1. Run `sanity install sanity-plugin-highcharts-editor` to install the plugin.
+1. Run `sanity install highcharts-editor` to install the plugin.
 1. Copy the `highcharts-assets/` folder into your Sanity project's static folder like so `/static/highcharts-assets/`.
 1. Run `sanity start`